d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 Next, they flip over a card and say, "This is the $3$ of spades."
 This is more information.
 Indeed there were $52$ equally likely possible outcomes, and our friend told us which one it was.
 This should be a medium amount of information.

 Let us take this to the logical extreme.
-Suppose lastly that they flip over every card from the deck and read off the entire sequence of the shuffled deck.
+Suppose that lastly that they flip over every card from the deck and read off the entire sequence of the shuffled deck.
 There are $52!$ different orders to the deck, again all equally likely, so we need a lot of information to know which one it is.

 Any notion of information we develop must conform to this intuition.
 Indeed, in the next sections we will learn how to compute that these events have $0\text{ bits}$, $2\text{ bits}$, $~5.7\text{ bits}$, and $~225.6\text{ bits}$ of information respectively.

 If we read through these thought experiments, we see a natural idea.
 As a starting point, rather than caring about the knowledge, we may build off the idea that information represents the degree of surprise or the abstract possibility of the event.
 For example, if we want to describe an unusual event, we need a lot information.
 For a common event, we may not need much information.

-In 1948,  [Claude E. Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) published his well-known book [A Mathematical Theory of Communication](https://en.wikipedia.org/wiki/A_Mathematical_Theory_of_Communication) establishing the theory of information.
+In 1948, Claude E. Shannon published *A Mathematical Theory of Communication* :cite:`Shannon.1948` establishing the theory of information.
 In his book, Shannon introduced the concept of information entropy for the first time.
 We will begin our journey here.

 ### Self-information